 Dolphin and whale watching – usually consisting of boat trips to see a range of marine life – makes an important contribution to numerous economies and it’s an industrial sector taking off in many other countries.

 The income that it brings represents an economic opportunity for many communities around the world.
-However, the rapid increase of whale watching organisations and the size of used vessels are known to affect the behaviour of cetaceans, migratory patterns and breathing cycles.
+However, the rapid increase of whale watching organisations can affect negatively the behaviour of cetaceans and their migratory patterns.

 Our standard helps operators assess threats, promote best practices and support a responsible and sustainable industry.